DigitalGeographyLab/BorderRegion_KDE/README.md

 #### Preparation with own data

 - In the root directory, a .env file has to be created.
 When the user is using their own data or file structure, they need to add those paths and filenames to the .env file.
-- A table of the kind of data that is needed for the program when using own data:
 - Within the CountryCodes folder there is the lst_of_cntr_od file which contains a list of country pairs, change the content of this list if your country pairs are some others.
+- The program's default EPSG is 3035 (ETRS89-extended / LAEA Europe).
+To change the EPSG, navigate to the kde_handler file in the KDE folder, and change the program_epsg parameter to your desired EPSG.
+- A table of the kind of data that is needed for the program when using your own data:

 |   Data   | Data type |   Columns   |
 |:---------|:---------|:---------|